IS-UMK/lemkis/concurency/advanced/README.md

 ## std::atomic&lang;std::shared_ptr&rang;

-If multiple threads of execution access the same std::shared_ptr object without synchronization and any of those accesses uses a non-const member function of shared_ptr then a data race will occur unless all such access is performed through an instance of std::atomic<std::shared_ptr>
+If multiple threads of execution access the same std::shared_ptr object without synchronization and any of those accesses uses a non-const member function of shared_ptr then a data race will occur unless all such access is performed through an instance of std::atomic&lang;std::shared_ptr&rang;

 Associated `use_count` increments are guaranteed to be part of the atomic operation.
 Associated `use_count` decrements are sequenced after the atomic operation, but are not required to be part of it, except for the `use_count` change when overriding `expected` in a failed CAS.
 Any associated deletion and deallocation are sequenced after the atomic update step and are not part of the atomic operation.
 # Hazard pointers